January 30, 2021

 But after a while, the adrenaline starts to fade.
 The romantic visions you had about a perfect journey and expedition fall away.
 You forgot to bring something with you.
 You find yourself lost for a moment.
 You realize there's something you're unprepared for.
 Now is when the rubber meets the road and the true success and enjoyment of your adventure is made.
 It's once the chips are on the table and you are pot committed do the stakes become higher than ever.
 That's what makes the middle interesting.
 It's when you have the most white space around you.

-This brings me to my third and final thought I’d like to share: as the journey progresses, freedom increases.
-The beauty of the ’start-up’ phase is that you need to be laser-focused on just one or two initiatives at once.
+The third thought I'd like to share: as the journey progresses, freedom increases.
+The beauty of the 'start-up' phase is that you need to be laser-focused on just one or two initiatives at once.
 If you are spending energy on peripheral ideas or projects, you die.
 As the organization grows, there becomes not only more latitude in terms of how closely initiatives relate to the overall health and goals of the organization, but also a longer feedback loop if they do not.
-I’m definitely one for experimentation and trying new things.
+I'm definitely one for experimentation and trying new things.
 Though all of those experiments, through success or failure, should build capacity for the organization to reach the ultimate goal.

 Freedom and responsibility within a growing organization must go hand in hand.
 If you are being trusted with time, space, and autonomy to make key decisions, then delivering on organizational priorities is of the utmost importance.
 Freedom and autonomy can be intoxicating.
 But let's not find ourselves with a hangover tomorrow morning.